Registration for Procrastination: Cultural Explorations (Wolfson, 2 July 2014) is now open through the Oxford University Store.

-Through papers from a variety of disciplines, we hope to chart the phenomenon of procrastination, and the fraught moral and political claims it provokes.
+Through papers from a variety of disciplines, the conference will chart the phenomenon of procrastination, and the fraught moral and political claims it provokes.
 Who procrastinates, how, and why?
 Is the concept a moral universal, the product of particular contexts, or unique to the anglophone world?
 What ‘cures’—and what unexpected defences—have various writers proposed?